 Healthy relationships are a necessary part of healthy and successful living.
 Relationships enrich our lives and add to our enjoyment of being alive, but we all know that no relationship is perfect.

-Therefore a healthy relationship is a relationship that is filled with happiness, joy, and — most importantly — love.
-Humans are made to relate with others in a positive and enhancing way but it is unfortunate this isn’t always the case.
+A healthy relationship is a relationship that is filled with happiness, joy, and — most importantly — love.
+Humans are made to relate to others in a positive and enhancing way but it is unfortunate this isn’t always the case.
 In fact, sometimes, we allow the wrong kind of people to enter our life, and our relationship with them isn’t positive, healthy, or edifying and mostly, it isn’t fruitful also.

-There are a few features of a healthy relationship listed below-
+There are a few features of what a healthy relationship looks like-